gpinaki/evalmate/README.md

-# LLM Evaluation API
+# LLM Evaluation API: EvalMate

-A FastAPI-based API for evaluating LLM-generated responses using various quality metrics.
+A FastAPI-based API for evaluating LLM-generated responses using configurable quality and safety metrics.

 ## About This Project

-This API is built on top of [DeepEval](https://github.com/confident-ai/deepeval), an open-source framework for evaluating LLM applications.
-The project extends DeepEval's capabilities with:
+This open-source project is built on top of [DeepEval](https://github.com/confident-ai/deepeval), an evaluation framework for LLM applications.
+It wraps DeepEval’s core functionality in a structured, developer-friendly API designed for experimentation, prototyping, and integration.

-- A structured API for easy integration
+Note: This API is a standalone personal project and not associated with any client or organization.
+All code and examples are generic and domain-neutral.

-- Multiple evaluation modes for different use cases
+Key Enhancements
-- Cost estimation and resource tracking
+Clean REST API for easy integration into apps and pipelines Multiple evaluation modes tailored to various LLM use cases Token usage and cost estimation support
-- Additional custom safety metrics
+Extended support for custom safety metrics

-DeepEval provides the core evaluation metrics, while this project adds the API layer, configuration options, and extended functionality.
+⚠️ **Disclaimer:** This project is a personal initiative developed independently for learning and open-source contribution.
+It is not affiliated with, sponsored by, or representative of the views, work, or intellectual property of any current or former employer or client.
+All examples and content are generic and domain-neutral.

 ## Features

-- Multiple evaluation modes for different use cases
+- Support for multiple evaluation modes: quick, standard, rag, agent, complete, and safety
-- Comprehensive metrics for answer quality, context relevance, and safety
+- Rich set of evaluation metrics: relevance, faithfulness, hallucination, bias, toxicity, and more
-- Optimized API calls through selective metric evaluation
+- Token usage estimation to assist in cost transparency
-- Flexible and extensible architecture
+- Modular, extensible architecture designed for future customization
-- Token usage estimation for cost awareness
+- Optimized evaluation through selective metric invocation

 ## Metrics Explained